-- Two completed MBA Recommendation Forms from current or former employers or clients, if you are self-employed.
+- Two completed Recommendation Formss from current or former employers or clients, if you are self-employed.
 For authenticity these must be signed by hand and scanned prior to submission.
-Your referee may choose to email the completed recommendation form to email@example.com
+Please scan and upload these along with your application.

-All eligible candidates deemed suitable to be considered for the MBA programme will be interviewed.
+All eligible candidates deemed suitable to be considered for the MBA or EMBA programme will be interviewed.
 Candidates are interviewed by one or in some cases more of the following:

 MBA Programme Director, Head of Admissions, Careers Manager, Alumni.

 International candidates are normally interviewed via telephone or Skype.

-Following the Admissions interview, a final application review takes place.
-Candidates will be notified of the decision within ten days.
+Following the Admissions interview, a final application review takes place and candidates will be notified via telephone and email.

 Applications are assessed on a rolling basis.
 We encourage all interested candidates to submit their applications as early as possible in order to be best placed for any scholarship offers and to avoid disappointment.
 We receive a high volume of applications and competition for places on the MBA programme is intense.

-International candidates are also advised to apply as early as possible to ensure sufficient time for processing visa applications.
+International candidates are also advised to apply as early as possible to ensure sufficient time for processing visa applications, booking flights etc.

 The GMAT (Graduate Management Admissions Test) is a four-hour test which examines writing skills, mathematical reasoning, and integrated and verbal reasoning.
 The test is marked out of 800 points.